 These Pumpkin Pie Filled Thumbprint Cookies take the creamy, spiced pumpkin filling, sweet crust, and whipped cream of a traditional pumpkin pie and transforms them into easy pumpkin pie cookies!
 The shortbread cookie is so much quicker to make than pie crust from scratch, so you can make them for all of your Fall and holiday parties!

-This pumpkin pie cookie recipe uses a brown sugar shortbread thumbprint cookie base and a simple filling with pumpkin pie spice and puree.
+This simple cookie recipe uses a brown sugar shortbread thumbprint cookie base and a simple filling with pumpkin pie spice and puree.
 Top them off with whipped cream, and it's like eating individual mini pumpkin pies!
 I love these cookies even more than regular pumpkin pie, so I'll definitely be sharing them at Thanksgiving this year in addition to my Sweet Potato Cupcakes!

 Why You'll Love This Recipe